zhangyihome/code-push-cli/cli/README.md

 #### Entry file parameter

 This specifies the relative path to app's root/entry JavaScript file.
-If left unspecified, this defaults to `index.ios.js` (for iOS) or `index.android.js` (for Android) if that file exists, or `index.js` otherwise.
+If left unspecified, this defaults to `index.ios.js` (for iOS),  `index.android.js` (for Android) or `index.windows.bundle` (for Windows) if that file exists, or `index.js` otherwise.

 *NOTE: This parameter can be set using either --entryFile or -e*

 #### Bundle name parameter

 This specifies the file name that should be used for the generated JS bundle.
-If left unspecified, the standard bundle name will be used for the specified platform: `main.jsbundle` (iOS) and `index.android.bundle` (Android).
+If left unspecified, the standard bundle name will be used for the specified platform: `main.jsbundle` (iOS), `index.android.bundle` (Android) and `index.windows.bundle` (Windows).

 *NOTE: This parameter can be set using either --bundleName or -b*